madetech/blog/posts/composability_vs_inheritence.md

 Oriented languages a class will extend another inheriting it's parents methods.
 In ruby you can also include modules in your classes, this itself is a form of inheritence since it adds the module to the classes ancestors array.

+This time we start with our modules, `Depositable` and `Withdrawable`:

 ``` ruby
 module Depositable